Marseilles

 At the time of Louis XIV, the harbour of Marseilles was transformed from a commercial harbour into a defensive harbour for war.

-Some years later Robespierre took the power and eliminated his rivals.
-He then completed the building of the forts and destroyed the old walls.
-For one and a half year, Marseilles didn’t have a name.
+then completed the building of the forts and destroyed the old walls.

 Saint Jean fort was partially destroyed by the american bombings during world war II.